Ruben1102/Mapbox-angular/README.md

 # Mapbox-angular

- - It has no node_modules please use package.json to install'em
+ - Mapbox integration in angular 2+
+ - Install required packages using package.json.
  - You need to open an account in mapbox to get a api_token_key without that map won't work
- - I'm working on customized google default map so after some times you can see that in my repos.
+ - I'm working on customized google default map so after some times you can see that in this repo.